-Since the holiday season is coming soon, how do you plan to spend your new year’s eve and make unforgettable memories with your family or friends?
+Since the holiday season is coming soon, how do you plan to spend your new year holiday and make unforgettable memories with your family or friends?

-In this article, we introduce some exciting suggestions for you to have a wonderful new year season.
-Don’t forget that many tourist locations, hotels and restaurants are running on different hours this year due to the pandemic so make sure you check in advance before you leave home.
+In this article, we introduce some exciting suggestions for you to have a wonderful New Year’s season.
+Don’t forget that many tourist locations, hotels and restaurants run on different hours during the year end so make sure you check in advance before you leave home.

 1. Places to Enjoy New Year Celebrations in the City